ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 ##### +++

 * Who elected the president of France?
-* What was the first Gilbert and Sullivan opera? >> problem or parsing failure ???
+* What was the first Gilbert and Sullivan opera?
 * Who Clinton defeated?
-* Where is the ENS of Lyon? >> problem or parsing failure ???
+* Where is the ENS of Lyon?
 * What did Bob write ? > R3 if weak question word + not 'identity' >> problem or parsing failure ???

 ##### ---